Who is a Production Line Technician?

 - Programmable logic controllers (PLCs)

-Impact on Manufacturing: The work of a Production Line Technician directly impacts the efficiency, quality, and safety of manufacturing operations.
+The work of a Production Line Technician directly impacts the efficiency, quality, and safety of manufacturing operations.
 Their expertise ensures that production lines run smoothly, minimizing downtime and maximizing output.
+This contributes to a company's overall success and competitiveness.

 How to Become a Production Line Technician in India?

-Becoming a Production Line Technician in India typically involves a combination of education, training, and practical experience.
-Here's a step-by-step guide:
+Becoming a Production Line Technician in India requires a combination of education, technical skills, and practical experience.
+Here's a step-by-step guide on how to pursue this career path:

 -